Linear Reduced Order Model Predictive Control: Controller Synthesis

 \subsection{Reduced Order Riccati Method}

-Instead of performing an additional model reduction procedure to generate \eqref{eq:h2reduceddynamics}, the reduced order basis matrices $V$ and $W$ that are used to define the ROM \eqref{eq:rom} can be used.
-In fact, with this choice the problem \eqref{eq:reducedH2opt} reduces to a classical $\mathcal{H}_2$-optimal control problem that only requires the solution of two Riccati equations.
+By reusing the basis matrices $V$ and $W$ that define the ROM \eqref{eq:orig_rom} to define \eqref{eq:h2reduceddynamics}, the problem \eqref{eq:reducedH2opt} reduces to a classical $\mathcal{H}_2$-optimal control problem that only requires the solution of two Riccati equations.
 Specifically, the matrices $\tilde{V}$ and $\tilde{W}$ are chosen as